-4. The Commission shall provide notice of its CIF determination to an MTC and a Host Community.
-The Commission's notice will provide an MTC with the following options:
+- 935 CMR 501.180(4)(c)2, shall be used for purposes of the CIF in circumstances where product was wholesaled or otherwise sold or transferred to other Licensees at no cost or reduced cost, and shall not be used for any other purposes related to other obligations, including tax filings, for an MTC. - 4.
+The Commission shall provide notice of its CIF determination to an MTC and a Host Community.
+The Commission's notice will provide an MTC with the following options: - a.

-a.
 An MTC may request an administrative hearing before an independent Hearing Officer of the Commission pursuant to 935 CMR 501.500 to challenge the findings of fact and conclusions of law.
-Any administrative proceeding elected by an MTC must be conducted pursuant to 801 CMR 1.01: Formal Rules.
-The Host Community may seek intervention as a party to the hearing; or b.
-A Licensee may seek court intervention to independently review a Host Community's claimed impact fees by bringing a breach of contract action against a Host Community in a court of competent jurisdiction.

-5. The parties may elect to bring a dispute between the parties before a private mediator retained by the parties at any time if such mediation is a term of the HCA or is voluntarily elected by the parties.
-Neither party may unilaterally compel private mediation.

-6. After a CIF dispute has resolved, an MTC must provide proof of payment of the certified CIF with its renewal application.
-If an MTC prevails in a CIF dispute, an MTC must also provide proof that its CIF payment obligation has been eliminated.
+Any administrative proceeding elected by an MTC must be conducted pursuant to 801 CMR 1.01, Formal Rules of Adjudicatory Practice and Procedure.
+The Host Community may seek intervention as a party to the hearing; or - b.
+A Licensee may seek court intervention to independently review a Host Community's impact fees by bringing a breach of contract action against a Host Community in a court of competent jurisdiction. - 5.
+The parties may elect to bring a dispute between the parties before a private mediator retained by the parties at any time if such mediation is a term of the HCA or is voluntarily elected by the parties. - 6.
+After a CIF dispute has resolved, an MTC must provide proof of payment of the certified CIF with its renewal application.

-(5) Waiver of Host Community Agreements.
+(5) Waiver of Host Community Agreements